farhanaugustine/NovelObject_Interaction_YOLOv8/README.md

 Note

 The output video only contains the frames where an interaction is detected.
 This is because the script is designed to focus on the interactions.
-If you want the output video to contain all frames, you can modify the script by moving the `out.write(frame)` outside of the loop.
+If you want the output video to contain all frames, you can modify the script by moving the `out.write(frame)` outside of the loop, as mentioned above.